16 Karate Games for Kids

 - One instructor holds focus mitts.
-A few feet away from him, another instructor is holding a bamboo stick horizontally about a foot off the ground.
+A few feet away, another instructor is holding a bamboo stick horizontally about a foot off the ground.
 Several feet from that instructor is another one who also has a bamboo stick; they hold about 3 feet off the ground.
 Finally, several feet away is a punching bag.

 - The course forms a circle.
 The student must run up to the instructor with the focus mitts and punch the mitts twice.